Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 However, you'll need a [threading lock (mutex)](/docs/FIXME) if:

-1. You launch funcs truly in parallel by using `later parallel`,
+1. You launch funcs [truly in parallel]( /docs/Concurrency.md#running-code-in-parallel ).

 2. **and** more than one of these funcs are written to use a shared object or value (see next point),